V-Sekai/godot-http-gltf2-binary/README.md

 # http-glb-host-game-project

-V-Sekai development community focuses on providing social VR functionality for the open-source Godot Engine.
+The V-Sekai development community focuses on providing social VR functionality for the open-source Godot Engine.

 ## Quick start